Administering the Laws and Regulations to the Motor Vehicle Dealers of the Commonwealth of Virginia

 Types Of Inspections

-Random Inspections
+Random Inspection

 Change of Location Inspection